What is an answering service?

 Interactive voice response systems (IVR) and other automated solutions are easy to scale because their interactive component is very simple.

 Some IVR and IVR-equivalent technologies attempt to handle the customer interaction entirely from beginning to end; they may ask a caller to “please describe your problem in a few words” and then perform an action the caller could have done for themselves, or (more often, it seems) reply with a “sorry, I didn’t get that.”
 Interactive voice response systems (IVR) and other automated solutions remove or obfuscate the human element on the business side of the phone call.
 Most automated answering services fail to understand context or tone and can’t deal with questions or requests they aren’t preprogrammed to respond to.

 An automated answering service may be a good choice for…

 - businesses that receive calls 24 hours a day, 7 days a week

 - businesses that receive more calls at once than a team of human agents could handle

 - businesses whose customers frequently need immediate, relatively basic assistance

-Note that in any of these cases, an automated solution should be used to supplement—rather than replace—a human agent.
+Note that in any of these cases, an automated solution should be used to supplement—rather than replace—a human answering service agent.

 Call centers are a good choice for…